Here’s a personal branding forecast sure to intrigue you in the coming years:

 What steps should I take when building my personal brand?
 Here’s what I recommend:

-Before putting together your blueprint document, it is necessary to start some research, and once you do your research on personal branding, you will see many ways people suggest you do it.
+Before putting together your blueprint document, it is necessary to start some research, and once you do your research you will see many ways people suggest you do it.

 Pick a personal branding consultant carefully

-Some consultants suggest their (untested or badly thought out) ways to build your online presence, they have no experience and no tangible process.
+Some personal branding consultants suggest their (untested or badly thought out) ways to build your online presence, they have no experience and no tangible process or testimonials.

 When/if looking for someone to help you with your “individual branding” to build credibility, I would recommend using someone who has over a decade of experience in this business.